apiraino/apiraino.github.io/_posts/2019-08-26-ethberlin-zwei.md

 ---
 layout: post
 title: Returning from ETHberlin Zwei
----
+--

 ### <a id="part_1" href="#part_1" class="header-anchor">#</a> An impostor trolling at a "Web 3.0" hackaton

 [ETHBerlinZwei](https://ethberlinzwei.com) was a hackaton where different teams (from many countries) had 48h to implement something on the topic blockchain (which has the unquestionable benefit of attracting a good deal of investiments sometimes without a solid business model).

 Well, I know nothing about blockchains and I'm behind schedule on a project, so I decided to apply to the hackaton and do some serious coding on my stuff.
 Two days with unlimited food, drinks, sleeping area and music.
-Where do I have to sign? :-) As an further bonus it's always nice to be among hackers, there's always fun stuff to learn (plus I had some friends there).
+Where do I have to sign? :-) As a further bonus it's always nice to be among hackers, there's always fun stuff to learn (plus I had some friends there).

 To my great surprise, my application was accepted (lol).